 There is only one thing that annoys me a little bit about the course.
 Melyssa’s presence in the Facebook group is honestly so-so.
 I understand that she is probably super busy, but if you sell a course for $397 and include a Facebook group, you seriously need to be there!

 Sure she is there to answer questions and comment here and there, but I would have preferred more.
 If I compare her with Michelle Schroeder-Gardner’s presence in her Facebook group for the course Making Sence of Affiliate Marketing, there is a massive difference.
 Michelle often answers within minutes.
 (You can read about her class below.)

-Anyway, Pinfinite Growth has been very good for me and my earnings!
+Anyway, Pinfinite Growth was very good for me and my earnings!
 If you are blogging in some sort of lifestyle niche and need to up your Pinterest skills, I can really recommend the course!

 SEO class for Bloggers

-A favorite class to learn SEO online is How I Hit #1 on Google: The 2017 Complete SEO Course”.
+A favorite class to learn SEO online is How I Hit #1 on Google: The NEW 2020 Complete SEO Course”.
 Super cheesy name, I know, but the content is great if you really want to learn SEO from scratch.
-5.5 hours of video trainings, and extra articles and resources.
+5.5 hours of video training, and extra articles and resources.
 I also like that the course teaches legit ways to rank – not anything that could get you penalized for spamming.

 The course also touches on Social Media traffic, which is a nice extra.